Pablo was accepted into a full-time MBA program of Michigan Ross with a 100% scholarship.

-And now presenting Pablo, first year student at Ross Michigan.
+And I am now presenting Pablo, a first-year student at Ross, Michigan.

 Poonam: Can you tell us a little about yourself?
 Where are you from?
 Where and what did you study as an undergrad?
 What do you do now?